cloud-shuttle/tailwind-rs/README.md

 ---

-**🎉 Comprehensive Beta**: This project has reached v0.2.0 with extensive Tailwind CSS utility coverage.
-All 20 weeks of the development roadmap have been completed successfully!
+**🎉 Production Ready**: This project has reached v0.8.1 with complete Tailwind CSS utility coverage, real configuration system, theme management, tree-shaking, and CSS optimization.
+All major systems are fully implemented and production-ready!